-RESERVATION FEE, DEPOSIT, HOLDING FEE & FINAL BALANCE: A $50 reservation fee is collected at the time the Buyer's name is placed on the Breeders waiting lists.
+RESERVATION FEE, DEPOSIT, HOLDING FEE & FINAL BALANCE: A $100 reservation fee is collected at the time the Buyer's name is placed on the Breeders waiting lists.
 If the potential Buyer chooses to place a deposit and an eventual holding fee (as outlined below), the Buyer commits him/herself to the terms of this agreement regardless of whether this document is signed or not.
-Once the puppies are born, a deposit of $300 is due at birth within 24 hours of the birth announcement email, and the deposit represents the Buyer's commitment to choose a puppy at 5-6 weeks of age.
-If you choose a puppy a holding fee of either $550, $650, or $750 is also due (depending on the generation of Cavapoo) which holds the Buyer’s chosen puppy until he/she is 8 weeks old and ready to leave Pleasant Meadows.
+Once the puppies are born, a deposit of $700 is due at birth within 24 hours of the birth announcement email, and the deposit represents the Buyer's commitment to choose a puppy at 5-6 weeks of age.
+If you choose a puppy a holding fee between $1100 and $1850 is also due (holding fee amount depends on the generation of Cavapoo or Brittanydoodle) which holds the Buyer’s chosen puppy until he/she is 8 weeks old and ready to leave Pleasant Meadows.
 The holding fee at 5-6 weeks of age is only due if the Buyer chooses a puppy.
-If the Buyer does not choose a puppy then the Buyer’s original $50 reservation fee and the $300 deposit placed at birth is non-refundable but is transferable as outlined -- the reservation and deposit can be transferred to another waiting list with available spaces, or another litter with available puppies.
-If the said puppy dies or is found to have a physical defect making it unfit for purchase prior to being transferred to the Buyer, on this premise only will the reservation fee, deposit, and holding fee either be refunded or transferred to another available puppy of equal value (to be determined by the Breeder – Pleasant Meadows) unless the Buyer prefers to pay the difference for a more valuable puppy.
+If the Buyer does not choose a puppy then the Buyer’s original $100 reservation fee and the $700 deposit placed at birth is non-refundable but is transferable as outlined -- the reservation and deposit can be transferred to another waiting list with available spaces, or another litter with available puppies.
+If the said puppy dies or is found to have a physical defect making it unfit for purchase prior to being transferred to the Buyer, on this premise only will the reservation fee, deposit, and holding fee either be refunded or transferred to another available puppy of equal value (to be determined by the Breeder – Pleasant Meadows) unless the Buyer prefers to pay the difference for a puppy from a different generation.
 All payments -- reservation fee, deposit, and holding fee must be paid on time -- which is within 24 hours of going on a list, within 24 hours of the birth announcement, and within 24 hours of choosing a puppy as outlined on our website.
-And the final balance for our puppies must be paid for in full on the day that the puppy turns 8 weeks of age, and all puppies must be picked up on the day the litter turns 8 weeks or the closest correlating weekend (to be determined by Pleasant Meadows).
+And the final balance for our puppies must be paid for in full 24 hours in advance of the day that the puppy turns 8 weeks of age, and all puppies must be picked up on the day the litter turns 8 weeks or the closest correlating weekend (to be determined by Pleasant Meadows).
 If your puppy is not picked up on the day that the litter turns 8 weeks OR the closest correlating weekend -- a $15 per day boarding fee will be applied to the puppy price that covers the cost of food and care, age appropriate training, as well as for the cost of any additional medical expenses (worming medication, vet appointments, vaccinations, etc.) and this will be required to be paid by the Buyer when the puppy is picked up.

 GUARANTEES: We at Pleasant Meadows will make every effort to guarantee that every puppy we sell is in excellent health at the time of purchase.
 Your puppy will have passed a veterinary health examination prior to leaving Pleasant Meadows and he/she will be a minimum of 8 weeks of age.
 Upon leaving Pleasant Meadows all of our puppies will have received the 1st vaccine in the series of puppy inoculations from a licensed veterinarian prior to going to their new home, and have been dewormed twice at minimum.
 Your puppy’s immune system is not fully developed until your puppy has completed the series of puppy shots once the puppy is in your care.
 Until this time we strongly recommend not taking your puppy to public places.
 When at the vet's office have them disinfect the exam table and don’t put your puppy on the floor, keep your puppy in a pet carrier and put your puppy directly back in the pet carrier when the vet examination is complete.